 \textit{Discretization error}.
 Due to time discretization, the Markov process $\tilde{X}^\delta$ from \eqref{eq:sdesurrogate_discrete} does not share the same law as the process $\tilde{X}$ from \eqref{eq:sdesurrogate}.
 Prior works have quantified the bias in the law of discretized SDEs under various assumptions on the drift and diffusion coefficients \cite{Zhang2016, Shao2018, Yu2024}, as well as the bias in the invariant distribution under strong log-concave conditions \cite{Dalalyan2017} and Poincar\'e or log-Sobolev conditions \cite{Vempala2019} on the invariant distribution.

-\textit{Distribution error.} In general, the sample set $\mathcal{D}$ is expected to be an i.i.d. sample from the invariant distribution $\pi$ or $\tilde{\pi}_\theta$.
+\textit{Distribution error.} In general, the dataset $\mathcal{D}$ is expected to be an i.i.d. sample from the invariant distribution $\pi$ or $\tilde{\pi}_\theta$.
 In practice, these distributions are intractable to sample analytically, and Markov chain Monte Carlo (MCMC) methods may yield biased samples due to metastable effects -- where the path remains confined to one high probability region \cite{Roberts1996, Henin2022} -- and limitations to the simulation timescale, imposed by both the cost of drift evaluations and time step constraints for numerical stability \cite{Henin2022}.
 To address metastability in molecular dynamics, various techniques have been proposed, including biasing force methods \cite{Yang2019, Henin2022} and model order reduction via collective variables \cite{Mori2020, Frohlking2024}.
-Distribution error also occurs when the sample set $\mathcal{D}$ is assembled from heterogeneous sources; for example, training data for machine learning force fields are commonly a combination of short \textit{ab initio} simulations with different initial conditions or open-access quantum chemistry databases such as \cite{Jain2013, Ramakrishnan2014}.
+Distribution error also occurs when the dataset $\mathcal{D}$ is assembled from heterogeneous sources; for example, training data for machine learning force fields are commonly a combination of short \textit{ab initio} simulations with different initial conditions or open-access quantum chemistry databases such as \cite{Jain2013, Ramakrishnan2014}.

-Since the errors from finite sample sizes and time discretization of the SDE are well understood, we focus the numerical experiment in Section \ref{ex:mb} on studying impact of error in the data distribution on model learning outcomes.
+Since the errors from finite sample sizes and time discretization of the SDE are well understood, we focus the numerical experiment in \Cref{ex:mb} on studying the impact of distribution error on model learning outcomes.